sensor-dream/APIVOF/guidelines/list-info/q-packs-in-system-fedora-34.md

 ```
 Эпоха        : 2
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : QEMU virtio-gpu display device
+Short desc    : QEMU virtio-gpu display device
 URL          : http://www.qemu.org/
-Лицензия     : GPLv2 and BSD and MIT and CC-BY
+License      : GPLv2 and BSD and MIT and CC-BY
-Описание     : This package provides the virtio-gpu display device for QEMU.
+Descript     : This package provides the virtio-gpu display device for QEMU.
 ```

 </details>